Information Technology Program

 Q: Will the school provide Wi-Fi?

 A: Yes.
 Whilst the school is open, students will be able to connect to the internet through the College Wi-Fi service when on College premises.
-Students choosing to stay at school after normal hours for study or homework help will be able to remain online.

 Q: Will there be web-filtering?